EXPLAINER: What is this new COVID variant in South Africa?

 WHAT’S KNOWN AND NOT KNOWN ABOUT THE VARIANT?

-South African scientists have noticed a surge of cases, but don’t know if the new variant is responsible.
-It will take weeks to sort out if vaccines are still effective against it.
+It will likely take weeks to sort out if omicron is more infectious and if vaccines are still effective against it.

-So far, there is no indication the variant causes more severe disease.
-South African experts said that as with other variants, some infected people don’t have any symptoms.
+Peter Openshaw, a professor of experimental medicine at Imperial College London said it was “extremely unlikely” that current vaccines wouldn’t work, noting they are effective against numerous other variants.

-Even though some of the genetic changes in the new variant appear worrying, it’s still unclear if the virus will pose a significant public health threat.
-Some previous variants, like the beta variant, initially concerned scientists but didn’t end up spreading very far.
+Even though some of the genetic changes in omicron appear worrying, it’s still unclear if they will pose a public health threat.
+Some previous variants, like the beta variant, initially alarmed scientists but didn’t end up spreading very far.

-Francois Balloux, director of the Genetics Institute at University College London said it was impossible to make any predictions about whether or not the virus was more dangerous or infectious based on its genetic make-up alone.
+“We don’t know if this new variant could get a toehold in regions where delta is,” said Peacock of the University of Cambridge.
+“The jury is out on how well this variant will do where there are other variants circulating.”
+To date, delta is by far the most predominant form of COVID-19, accounting for more than 99% of sequences submitted to the world’s biggest public database.

 HOW DID THIS NEW VARIANT ARISE?